-The Neuendorf House designed by John Pawson and Claudio Silvestrin in 1991, is a vacation house for a German art dealer set in an almond grove on the island of Mallorca.
+The Neuendorf House, designed by John Pawson and Claudio Silvestrin in 1991, is a vacation house for a German art dealer set in an almond grove on Mallorca’s island.
 The house uses materials and colors characteristic of the island’s traditional architecture in a renewing formal vocabulary.

 Neuendorf House Technical Information